GPU Shader Experiments

 ...but they don't work on my machine!

-These Web-GL demos work best on Linux or Mac which have good native OpenGL support.
-Follow these instructions to get them working in Chrome or FireFox in Windows.
-E.g. in FireFox
+These Web-GL demos work best on Linux or Mac which has good native OpenGL support.
+Most should work on Windows with a decent GPU.